 NOTE: There will be computer exercises using Matlab as part of the homeworks.
 NOTE: the computer exercises are at the heart of this course.

-Review of Maximum Likelihood (updated a little 2020) .
+Review of Maximum Likelihood (corrected a little 2021).

 Short Introduction to Time Series.
 (How to work with time series model, unchanged from Macro II notes.)